Cazorlas/ConsoleApp/README.md

 ## 💾 Installation

-1. Go to the [Releases](https://github.com/your-username/your-repo/releases) page.
+1. Go to the [Releases](/releases) page.
-2. Download the latest `ConsoleApp.bundle.zip` file.
+2. Download the latest `ConsoleApp.1.0.0.exe` installer.
-3. Unzip the file.
+3. Run the installer (e.g., `ConsoleApp.1.0.0.exe`).
-4. Copy the entire `ConsoleApp.bundle` folder into your Revit Add-ins folder:
-    `%APPDATA%\Autodesk\ApplicationPlugins`
+4. Follow the on-screen instructions.
+The installer will automatically find the correct folder.
 5. Start Revit.

+## ⛔ Uninstallation

+1. Close all instances of Revit.
+2. Go to **Add or remove programs** in Windows Settings.
+3. Find **ConsoleApp** in the app list.
+4. Click "Uninstall" and follow the prompts.
+The uninstaller will remove all files and folders cleanly.

 ## 🚀 How to Use